addy-1406/Chat-App/README.md

 - User sign up and login
 - Search for other users and create a personal chat
-- Add users to create a group chat
+- Add and remove users from a group chat
 - Send and receive real-time messages

 ###  Technologies Used